Place

 Constructed in 1903, the station served as a passenger and freight depot for the St. Louis-San Francisco Railway Company.
 It continued to function as a passenger and freight depot until the 1960s.

 The Frisco Railroad Station is a Classical Revival structure of ashlar limestone, quarried and transported from Missouri.
 The porch roofs at the east, south, and west elevations consist of heavily-bracketed roofs of mission style red clay tiles.
 When constructed the building featured a north facade portico with a two-story colonnade in front.
 The ten ornate columns, standard of the Classical Revival style, gave way to a grand entrance for white passengers.
 This feature was removed and replaced by a contemporary wood portico.
 The side entrance was for a separated class of people labeled as “colored”.
-With legislated segregation between blacks and whites in public places, Fort Smith was no different than the rest of the South.
-In addition to being segregated, blacks were provided with inferior accommodations and fewer amenities.
+With legislated segregation in public places, Fort Smith was no different than much of the United States.
+In addition to being segregated, "colored" accommodations were inferior with fewer amenities.

 The building is closed to the public.